DataDog/dd-sdk-android/docs/trace_collection.md

 * Add `context` and extra custom attributes to each span sent.
 * Optimized network usage with automatic bulk posts.

-**Note**: Traces are still experimental, and will be available in the `dd-sdk-android` library version `1.4.0` or higher.
+**Note**: Traces on Android are still experimental, and will be available in the `dd-sdk-android` library version `1.4.0` or higher.
 The `dd-sdk-android` library supports all Android versions from API level 19 (Kit-Kat).

 ## Setup